 Author's Saving Throw: Tweaking the Mechwarrior Online premium consumables to be better balanced with the in-game credit consumables.

-Artistic License: Most of the designs are met with high approval, but the controversial Thor/Summoner design has a significant hate base.
+Artistic License: Most of the designs are met with high approval, but the controversial Thor/Summoner design (which removes the offset arm, has thinner legs, and a boxier torso) has a significant hate base.
 Other changes, such as the weapons on mechs glowing has supporters arguing that it allows newbies to get into the game more easily (identifying their enemies), while others argue that it makes stealth harder and looks silly.

 One particular nasty one from MechWarrior Online is the ECM Suite.
 Tons of fans crying out about how it makes LRMs and Streak SRMs useless.

 Then there's the whole issue of "heat scaling" (what the community knows better as "Ghost Heat").
 In an attempt to help lengthen match durations by increasing mech's longevity, and as a way to reduced the ability to boat and Alpha strike, PGI added a heat penalty to firing multiples of the same weapon type at the same time as listed here on the MWO forums.
 The fans blew up over this, with some praising the changes, and purists ranting about PGI trying to make the game "easy mode for casuals" (ignoring the irony of course that the whole purpose of boating is to make it "easy mode" to destroy enemy mechs).

 An even nastier one for MWO happened with the pre-order of Clantech mechs.
 Prices of upwards of a hundred dollars for mech configurations has caused some issues among the fan base, even to some of the most die-hard pilot.
 The issue is caused by the following key reasons: